cathaoiragnew/BSc-Financial-Mathematics/README.md

-# Operation_Research_College
+# Financial Maths Modules Projects
-Project undertaken in my BSc in Financial Maths in UL
+Projects undertaken in my BSc in Financial Maths in UL